publiccodenet/about/activities/communication/run-a-community-call.md

 Each person should use their own computer so everyone on the call is symbolically equal.

-The chair should be on the call 5 min before the call start.
+The chair should be on the call 5 minutes before the call starting time.

-Consider putting a Foundation poster on the wall behind you.
+Consider putting a Foundation for Public Code poster on the wall behind you.

 ## Templated agenda items

 1. Opening the call

-* [ ] Introduction round (All)
+* [ ] Introduction round (all)
 * [ ] Short update from the Foundation for Public Code (chair)

 2. Substance of the call